HL7/cql/input/pages/09-b-cqlreference.md

 For calculations involving weeks, Sunday is considered to be the first day of the week for the purposes of determining the number of boundaries crossed.

-When this operator is called with both <span class="id">Date</span> and <span class="id">DateTime</span> inputs, the <span class="id">Date</span> values will be implicitly converted to <span class="id">DateTime</span> as defined by the <span class="id">[ToDateTime](#todatetime)</span> operator.
+When this operator is called with a mixture of <span class="id">Date</span> and <span class="id">DateTime</span> inputs, the <span class="id">Date</span> values will be implicitly converted to <span class="id">DateTime</span> as defined by the <span class="id">[ToDateTime](#todatetime)</span> operator.

-When computing the difference between DateTime values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When computing the difference between DateTime values with different timezone offsets, the values are normalized to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

 Note that when calculating difference, just like date and time comparison calculations, seconds and milliseconds are considered a single precision with decimal semantics.